 No, but it can be bad for your health.
 On the ingredients list, if you see quaternium-15, diazolidinyl urea, DMDM hydantoin or bronopol these can all release formaldehydes into the air whilst being used, and this can mean you inhale them.
 Formaldehyde can exasperate asthma and cause skin irritations.
 It has also been linked to DNA damage and cancer.

 If you’re looking for a shampoo and conditioner that doesn’t contain any of the above ingredients, look to Cel’s Microstem Shampoo & Conditioner.
-They’re paraben and sulfate free, hypoallergenic, only contain naturally occurring fragrances, cruelty free and suitable for all hair types including damaged and colored.
+They’re paraben and sulphate free, hypoallergenic, only contain naturally occurring fragrances, cruelty free and suitable for all hair types including damaged and coloured.